 Unless they live in the home for twenty-five or thirty years, the mortgagors usually pay off the mortgage when the property is sold.
 Occasionally, mortgages are paid off in order to refinance.
 If the mortgage was taken out at a time of high interest rates and rates later drop, the homeowner might want to obtain a new mortgage at the lower rates.
 In many mortgages, however, this entails extra closing costs and penalties for prepaying the original mortgage.
 Whatever the reason, when a mortgage is paid off, the discharge should be recorded.
 This is accomplished by giving the mortgagor a copy of, and filing a copy of, a Satisfaction of Mortgage document.
 In the Paul H. Cherry v.
-Chase Manhattan Mortgage Group case (Section 34.4 "Cases"), the bank mistakenly filed the Satisfaction, accelerated the loan because the mortgagor stopped making payments (the bank, seeing no record of an outstanding mortgage, refused to accept payments), and then tried to foreclose on the mortgage, meanwhile having lost the note and mortgage besides.
+Chase Manhattan Mortgage Group case (Section 26.4 "Cases"), the bank mistakenly filed the Satisfaction of Mortgage document, later discovered its mistake, retracted the satisfaction, accelerated the loan because the mortgagor stopped making payments (the bank, seeing no record of an outstanding mortgage, refused to accept payments), and then tried to foreclose on the mortgage, meanwhile having lost the note and mortgage besides.